barisdalyan/git-tutorial/git/tutorial.md

  <br>

- > _I guess you realized the complicated hash code above, I will mention about this subject in next title._
+ > _I guess you noticed the complicated hash code above, I will mention about this subject in next title._

   To see situation of processes between Working Directory and Staging Area :